siadat/ptail/README.md

 - Trace a child process
 - Trace other processes by pid (requires root)
-- Follow forked and cloned processes (WIP)
+- Follow forked and cloned processes

 ## Quick Start